What Other Parents Are Reading

 To make a diagnosis, the doctor will examine your child and evaluate the symptoms.
 The doctor will ask about your child's medical history and recent travels, and send a sample of your child's blood to be tested for the disease.

 No specific treatment is available for dengue fever.
 Mild cases can be treated by giving lots of fluids to prevent dehydration and getting plenty of rest.
-Pain relievers with acetaminophen can to treat the headaches and pain associated with dengue fever.
+Pain relievers with acetaminophen can ease the headaches and pain associated with dengue fever.
 Pain relievers with aspirin or ibuprofen should be avoided, as they can make bleeding more likely.

 To treat severe cases of dengue fever at a hospital, doctors will deliver intravenous (IV) fluids and electrolytes (salts) to replace the fluids lost through vomiting or diarrhea.
 This is usually enough to effectively treat the disease, as long as fluid replacement therapy begins early.
 In more advanced cases, doctors may have to perform a transfusion to replace lost blood.